MMynampati/density_sensitivity/README.md

 A machine learning pipeline for predicting density sensitivity in chemical reactions using molecular strucuture and Coulomb matrices.

-## 🎯 Project Overview
+## 🔬 Project Overview

 This project implements a complete ML pipeline to predict whether chemical reactions are sensitive to changes in electron density.
-The pipeline:

-1. **Processes molecular structures** from XYZ files
-2. **Generates Coulomb matrices** for molecular representation
-3. **Combines reaction matrices** according to stoichiometry
-4. **Extracts eigenvalues** as compressed features
-5. **Trains ML models** for binary classification and regression using Random Forest and XGBoost

-## 🔬 Scientific Background

-- **Density Sensitivity**: Measures how much a chemical reaction's outcome changes when electron density is perturbed
-- **Coulomb Matrices**: Mathematical representations encoding atomic interactions in molecules
-- **Eigenvalues**: Compressed representations preserving essential chemical information
+Density-sensitive reactions are those where energy errors are driven by inaccuracies in the electron density, while density-insensitive reactions are those where errors arise primarily from the approximate functional form.

+The pipeline integrates physics-based molecular encoding with modern ML techniques:

+- **Molecular Parsing** – Reads and parses molecular geometries from `.xyz` files.
+- **Coulomb Matrix Descriptors** – Represents each molecule as a rotation- and permutation-invariant matrix capturing interatomic electrostatic interactions.
+- **Reaction Matrices** – Constructs block-diagonal reaction matrices that account for stoichiometric coefficients of reactants and products.
+- **Spectral Feature Extraction** – Computes and sorts eigenvalues of each reaction matrix to obtain fixed-length, invariant feature vectors.
+- **Learning and Prediction** – Trains **Random Forest** and **XGBoost** models for **binary classification** (density sensitive vs. insensitive).

 ## 📁 Project Structure